neudecker-group/jedi/docsrc/examples/tutorial.rst

 Tutorial
 ============

-A simple two atoms system of N:sub:`2` is shown as example.
-With the following code a N:sub:`2` molecule is first optimized, then a frequency analysis is performed and lastly, the molecule is stretched.
+A simple two atoms system of N\ :sub:`2`\  is shown as example.
+With the following code a N\ :sub:`2`\  molecule is first optimized, then a frequency analysis is performed and lastly, the molecule is stretched.

 .. code-block:: python